The importance of oral health cannot be overstated.

 The dentist uses special dental cleaning tools along with an ultrasound machine to visualize your teeth and remove every last trace of plaque.

-In addition to the crucial removal of plaque, dental cleaning may also involve procedures to remove stains and polish your teeth.
+In addition to the crucial removal of plaque, a dental cleaning may also involve procedures to remove stains and polish your teeth.
 Not only do you prevent gum diseases altogether, but you also obtain a perfect smile as part of the bargain!

 Dental cleaning is essential to ensure optimal oral health and prevent bacterial infections.